tonglyu/CitiBike_Visualization/presentation/PRESENTATION_TRANSCRIPT.md

 ### Slide 12 - Station infrastructure analysis 2
 - Our chart can directly compare popular stations.
 As we can see, those popular stations always surrounded by malls, parks, hotels, transportations, big apartment and so on.
 For example, station located at south entrance of central park is one of top 20 popular stations.
 There lots of users came and left central park by riding sharing-bikes.
 - D3.map,Bootstrap,function.
-- Zoom and brushes can help user read long period data more easily.
+- Zoom and brushed can help user read long period data more easily.

 ### Slide 13 - Station weather analysis